 If any of the contracting parties consider the revised versions of the agreements to be unacceptable for whatever reason, the only remedy available will be to terminate the Agreement in accordance with the provisions set out in clause 22 of the Service Provider Agreement and clause 24 of the Peppol Authority Agreement.

-In case re-signing of a new Agreement version is required; the migration plan must contain the following steps:
+If re-signing of a new Agreement version is required; the migration plan must contain the following steps:

 PA sign period: The time needed for OpenPeppol to sign new Agreements with Peppol Authorities.